radekvit/pared/README.md

-# Parc
+# pared: Projected Shared pointers
-Projections for Arc<T> that allow exposing only references that come from T.
+Projections for Arc<T> and Rc that allow exposing only references that come from T.